hertogp/stitch/_readme.md

   3. the meta `defaults` section
   4. hardcoded Stitch defaults

-The list of options:
+The list of options and default values:

-Opt | Default                        | Description
+Opt | Value                          | Description
 :---|:-------------------------------|:--------------------------------
 arg | ''                             | argument for the command line
 cid | 'x'                            | unique codeblock identifier